Giancarlo Giannini: Early life

 Giannini was born in La Spezia and he spent most of his childhood in the settlement of Pitelli.
 In 1952, Giannini and his family moved to Naples where he received a diploma in electronic engineering at the Alessandro Volta Technological State Technical Institute.
-During his teen years, he moved to Rome and studied at the Accademia Nazionale di Arte Drammatica Silvio D'Amico.
+When he was eighteen, he moved to Rome and studied at the Accademia Nazionale di Arte Drammatica Silvio D'Amico.

 Acting career

 Stage

 Giannini made his stage debut at the age of 18, opposite Lilla Brignone in In memoria di una signora amica, directed by Giuseppe Patroni Griffi.
 His breakthrough came when he was cast by Franco Zeffirelli in a production of Romeo and Juliet which played at The Old Vic.

 Film and television

 Giannini made his film debut in a small part in I criminali della metropoli in 1965.
 He appeared in supporting roles in Anzio and The Secret of Santa Vittoria, and starred in the original version of Swept Away.
 In 1967, he was a special guest on an episode of Mina's TV show "Sabato Sera".
+He had his breakthrough in 1970.
 In 1971, he appeared in E le stelle stanno a guardare, a television adaptation of A. J. Cronin's novel The Stars Look Down.

 Giannini won a Cannes Film Festival Award for Best Actor for his performance in Love and Anarchy (1973).
+He had big box office hits with How Funny Can Sex Be?
+(1973) and The Sensual Man (1974).
 In 1976, he starred in Seven Beauties, for which he was nominated for the Academy Award for Best Actor.
 Giannini is known for his starring roles in films directed by Lina Wertmüller.
-In addition to Seven Beauties and Swept Away, he also appeared in The Seduction of Mimi, Love and Anarchy, A Night Full of Rain, and Francesca e Nunziata.
+In addition to Seven Beauties and Swept Away, he also appeared in The Seduction of Mimi, Love and Anarchy, A Night Full of Rain, Blood Feud, and Francesca e Nunziata.

 Giannini has also achieved some international success.
 His fluency in English has brought him a number of featured roles in Hollywood productions, most notably as Inspector Pazzi in Hannibal.
 He also appeared in Man on Fire.
 Giannini played Alberto Aragón in A Walk in the Clouds in 1995, and Emperor Shaddam IV in the 2000 Dune miniseries.
 In 2002, he starred in the horror film Darkness.
 He later portrayed French agent René Mathis in the James Bond films Casino Royale (2006) and Quantum of Solace (2008).

 In 2009, Giannini received a star on the Italian Walk of Fame in Toronto, Canada.
-He is currently set to receive a star on the Hollywood Walk of Fame in 2021.
+On March 6, 2023, he received a star on the Hollywood Walk of Fame.